-2021 CAD'000 2020 CAD'000 Capital expenditure in respect of the acquisition of drilling machinery contracted for but not provided in the consolidated financial statements 251 380 Rental commitment in relation to exploration and evaluation assets (note) 2,082 3,482
+2022 2021 CAD'000 CAD'000 Capital expenditure in respect of the acquisition of drilling machinery contracted for but not provided 97 251 in the consolidated financial statements 97 251

 Note: The Group has an annual obligation for oil sands mineral lease rentals and surface lease rentals.
+Annual payment is approximately CAD1,500,000.